 Graywater Summary Findings

-Summary graywater LCA and LCCA results are shown in Table 7-2 for the AeMBR district-scale systems treating graywater.
-The LCA results are similar, but slightly lower, compared to the building-scale graywater AeMBR systems.
+Summary graywater LCA and LCCA results are shown in Table 7-2 for the AeMBR district scale systems treating graywater.
+LCA results across impact categories are consistently lower per cubic meter of treated graywater in the district scenario as compared to the similar building scale AeMBR treating graywater.
+The fine screen, equalization basin, and chlorine disinfection process show reduced impacts per cubic meter at the larger district scale, and are largely responsible for reduced impacts relative to building scale results.
 Detailed results for GWP, CED, and cost are shown in Section 7.4.

-Table 7-2.
-Summary Integrated LCA, LCCA and LRT Results for District-Scale AeMBR Configuration Treating Graywater (Per Cubic Meter Graywater Treated)a